derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-24/02/2023 16:19:00 : 3 Database Admins walked into a NoSQL bar.
+25/02/2023 16:17:05 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Unix is user friendly.
-It's just very particular about who its friends are.
+The C language combines all the power of assembly language with all the ease-of-use of assembly language.
 <!-- replace-with-joke ends -->